dimaip/dimaip.github.io/_posts/2016-03-13-neos-react-redux-rewrite.md

 comments: true
 ---

-<p class="LeadParagraph">[Neos](https://neos.io) is a modern content management system, known for its flexibility and ease of use.
+<p class="LeadParagraph" markdown="1">[Neos](https://neos.io) is a modern content management system, known for its flexibility and ease of use.
 Behind the project we have 19 active team members spread across 3 agile teams, and 85 contributors to the project in total, and if you ever visit a Neos event or a code sprint, you will soon find out that we are more like a family, than a corporation.
 In fact Neos is a rare case when large open source project is not being backed by any commercial company.</p>

 But don’t worry, I won’t spend the rest of the article worshiping our product or describing all of its features (even though it totally deserves it).